Pyreko/yt-community-post-archiver/README.md

 # yt-community-post-archiver

 Archives YouTube community posts.
 Will try and grab the post's text content, images at as large of a resolution as possible, polls, and some other various bits of metadata.
-Works on members posts too.
+Works on members posts too if you're logged in/using cookies.

-Note this was initially written _really_ quickly, and might not work every time (my Python is also only good at a scripting level).
-It is also a bit fragile, and YT updates might break it.
-Feel free to let me know if it's broken, and if I have the bandwidth I'll try and fix it.
+Note that:

+- This was originally written very quickly to archive things in time for something, so it is somewhat scuffed.
+- The scraping is also done in a way which is somewhat fragile, and may break easily as YouTube updates things.

+Feel free to report problems or suggest features, though as a disclaimer, _I may not have the bandwidth or interest to tackle all reported issues_.
+PRs are always welcome, though!

 ## Usage

-### From pypi
+### From PyPO

 The script is available via [pypi](https://pypi.org/project/yt-community-post-archiver/):